Romford: Transport

-Buses
+Romford town centre has a very high Public Transport Accessibility Level score of 6.

+The town is served by Romford railway station, in London fare zone 6.
+The station is a stop on the Great Eastern Main Line.
+It is served by Elizabeth line trains between Shenfield and Paddington, with some services extended to Heathrow Airport.
+Romford is the western terminus of the Liberty line service of the London Overground, which connects the town to Upminster.
+Since May 2025, there is a regular off-peak Greater Anglia service between Southend Victoria and Liverpool Street calling at the station.

 Romford is a hub of the London Buses network, with services to Canning Town, Stratford, Leytonstone and Dagenham; there are also feeder services from the large housing developments at Collier Row and Harold Hill.
-There are night bus services to Stratford, Harold Hill and Paddington.
-Romford town centre has a very high Public Transport Accessibility Level score of 6.
+There are night bus services to Beam Park, Claybury Broadway, Havering Park, Leytonstone, Stratford, Harold Hill and Oxford Circus.

-There is a proposal that Romford will be served by a future extension of the East London Transit.

-Roads

 The A12 trunk road passes to the north of Romford, while the A118 road from Stratford connects with it at Gallows Corner at the start of the A127 road to Southend.